CodeCafeOpenShiftGame/openshift-highscores-phaser-ui/README.md

-# OpenShift Example - Phaser Game
+# OpenShift Example - Phaser Highscores

 A Phaser 3 project with ES6 support via [Babel 7](https://babeljs.io/) and [Webpack 4](https://webpack.js.org/)
 that includes hot-reloading for development and production-ready builds primed for OpenShift.